doziestar/tutis-docs/README.md

 The interface is to be used by all parties who wish to consume Tutis-ID services, i.e. ask end users to perform authentication and signing operations.

-The main Tutis-ID use case is of a relying party to start a transaction by calling the Smart- ID server RP API with the user's identifier and a hash when the user wishes to authenticate with the relying party's service or create a signature.
+The main Tutis-ID use case is of a relying party to start a transaction by calling the Tutis- ID server RP API with the user's identifier and a hash when the user wishes to authenticate with the relying party's service or create a signature.